Pizza Tycoon: Gameplay

 The game is centered on being the manager of a pizza restaurant in a town in Europe or the U.S. It gives the player the option to choose among more than thirty different characters, to create one's own pizza, have cooking contests and modify the display of the restaurant and kitchen.
 The player can call upon local mafia to sabotage competitor restaurants or get money from criminal activities such as weapon and drug dealing.

 The game displays a playful sense of humor from the graphics and cartoonish drawings, game messages, and animated faces that are put on interacting characters.
 The original European version ("Pizza Connection") featured a graphical style very similar to MAD artist Don Martin.
 Microprose's adapted version ("Pizza Tycoon") for the American market distanced itself from this style due to copyright concerns with newly created characters in a different style modeled after famous people as Richard Nixon, Ronald Reagan or Lenin.

 Reception

-Amiga Joker 2/94 magazine gave Pizza Connection 88 of 100%, Powerplay magazin rated the Amiga version 82 of 100%.
+Amiga Joker 2/94 magazine gave Pizza Connection 88 of 100%, Powerplay magazine rated the Amiga version 82 of 100%.

 Next Generation reviewed the PC version of the game, rating it four stars out of five, and stated that "Not a game for die hard action fans, but a winner for just about everyone else."

 In 1996, Computer Gaming World declared Pizza Tycoon the 34th-worst computer game ever released.